MKilani/FAAL/README.md

 ┊:s:ɯ:￤:ʦ:ɨ:￤:ʦ:ɨ┊:￤
 ┊:s:ə:￤:0:0:0:ʦ:i┊:￤
 Global Similarity Score:
-10.292755234389476
+15.128775245506763
 Corrected Global Similarity Score:
-10.292755234389476
+14.487749604481122
 Attested Pairs:
 [s - s, ɯ - ə, ʦ - ʦ, ɨ - i]
 ```

 As it appears, the global similarity score of both alignments in both cases is the same, while the corrected global similarity score is better when the last syllable of the Dàshí and Mǎzhělóng words are aligned with the second syllable of the Qīlǐqiáo form.
-This normal, because since there is no difference between the last two syllables of the Qīlǐqiáo word, the corrected global similarity score will favour the alignment that are more compact, with less gaps within both words.
+This normal is, because since there is no difference between the last two syllables of the Qīlǐqiáo word, the corrected global similarity score will favour the alignment that are more compact, with less gaps within both words.

 Better results can be obtained if tones are considered, and if FAAL's settings are modified accordingly.